Global Studies in Asia Program(GSA)

 - Seminar in Global Liberal Arts I - V

-2. 6 credits from one of the Japanese Language courses offered at Komaba Campus:
+2. 6 credits from the Japanese Language courses offered at Komaba Campus

-Upon obtaining the required credits in language learning and in specialized courses, students will be awarded an official certificate of completion issued by the Faculty of Arts and Sciences.
-The certificate will be sent to the students upon return to their home university, after the grades have been posted and credits have been calculated.
+Upon obtaining the required credits stated above, students registered to GSA will be awarded an official certificate of completion issued by the Faculty of Arts and Sciences.
+The certificates will be sent to the students upon return to their home university, after the grades have been posted and credits have been calculated.

 FAQ